snprajwal/lost/README.md

 # Getting started

-The syntax is fairly straightforward, and borrows the best syntaxes of existing languages.
+The syntax is fairly straightforward, and is mostly borrowed from existing languages.
 Reading the below snippet should suffice to start writing code in Lost.

 ```rust
 fn foo(n) {